mlange-42/chrono-photo/docs/options.md

 #### `--outlier`

+_Optional, used with `--mode outlier` only._

-_Optional._ Outlier selection mode.
+Outlier selection mode.
 Determines how selection between multiple outliers is performed.

 This parameter is particularly useful when several movement trails overlap, or when a moving object is relatively slow compared to the recording frame rate, and thus overlaps itself.